darrell60rabec5z/notes/README.md

 # 2024-02-27
 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 Embrace new programming languages, frameworks, and tools, as they will help you stay ahead of the curve and improve your skillset.
 Practice good programming practices, such as modularity, reuse, testing, documentation, code reviews, version control, etc., to create maintainable and scalable code.
 Collaborate with others and communicate effectively to build better software together.
 Finally, don't be afraid to ask for help or seek guidance from experienced professionals, because they can provide valuable insights and advice that will benefit your career growth.

+# 2024-02-28
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, based on data and profiling.
+Remember that simplicity, readability, and maintainability are key for long-term software success."

+This quote by computer scientist Donald Knuth emphasizes the importance of not over-optimizing code prematurely, which can lead to unnecessary complexity and introduce bugs.
+Instead, a programmer should initially concentrate on writing clean, understandable code and then optimize specific parts if and when performance metrics dictate it's needed.
+This approach helps ensure that your codebase remains adaptable and efficient throughout its lifecycle.